DarrenCoppinger/milestone-project-4/README.md

 #### Appropriate for Audience
 The audience for this website will be English speaking, technology savvy and will likely access the site on mobile devices.

 Although the website will accommodate all visitors, its primary audience will be technology literate.
 Using the bootstrap framework means that this website has a mobile first approach to development.
-However, it will also perform well on a large screen sizes.
+However, it will also perform well on larger screen sizes.

 #### Content Relevence and Accuracy
 The content to the site must be relevant to the site owners and their audience.

-As such, the website operator/administrator can be add products to the Drinks page through the backend of the site.
+As such, the website operator/administrator can add products to the Drinks page through the backend of the site.
 Products can be edited and updated as required.
 This ensures that the content of the website is relevant.

 #### Content Grouping
 The website content is grouped into easily understood sections (Home, Booking, Drinks, Login/Logout, Register, Cart, Checkout, About Us, Contact Us).